tstillwell/appengine_multiblog/README.md

 and go to the projects page and create a new project

-if you're using appspot domain this is where you choose your domain name.
+if you're using appspot domain specify the domain here.

 The Project ID is the name of your site and cannot be changed once you choose it, so be sure it's the one you want.